chengsokdara/use-whisper/README.md

 | ---- | ------ | ------------------------------------------ |
 | blob | Blob   | recorded speech in JavaScript Blob         |
 | text | string | transcribed text returned from Whisper API |

+- ### Roadmap

+  - react-native support, will be export as use-whisper/native

 ---